Aryeahhh/Cyclistics-google-capstone/README.md

 ### Recommendations
 1. Seasonal Promotions should be run during peak usage months (e.g A discount for signing up during May or June)
 2. Provide members with exclusive benefits such as priority bike access, free helmet rentals, or access to premium bikes.
 Enticing more casual users to switch to a membership, introducing a loyalty programme might also lead to a positive outcome.
+3. Collaborating with local companies and offering employees memberships at a discounted rate.

+##Conclusion
+This project helped me realize my analytical skills and also helped me improve my data cleaning and organization skills, along with added proficiency in R and Tableau.